ashwnn/ashwin.lol/src/data/blog/opsec.md

 - [Tools and Best Practices](#tools-and-best-practices)
 - [Emerging Trends in OpSec](#emerging-trends-in-opsec)
 - [Conclusion](#conclusion)

+> **TLDR:** In this guide I walk through how I approach personal OpSec as an everyday mindset, not tinfoil hat paranoia.
+I explain how I map out what really matters about my identity, access, behavior, and content, how de anonymization actually works in the real world, and how I separate different personas so one slip does not expose my entire life.
+I cover practical habits and tools for passwords, devices, browsing, communication, email aliases, and social media, along with new trends like fingerprinting, data brokers, and AI driven OSINT, so that my online footprint is harder to connect to my real self and any eventual leak hurts less.

 ## Introduction

 You cannot rely on companies to protect your data, so it is on you to protect yourself.
 That is what Operational Security (OpSec) is about in a personal context: a mindset focused on limiting how much of your real life can be reconstructed from your online trail.